-Interplanting flowering plants among vegetable garden supports in many ways.
+Interplanting flowering plants in the vegetable garden supports in many ways.
 They naturally help to attract pollinators and thereby increase the yield.
-Some of them act as a finest companion plant to ward off potential predators and pests.
+Some of them act as the finest companion plant to ward off potential predators and pests.

 Whenever there is a male plant in your garden, they help in pollination to produce more yields.
 Make sure to add some perennial flowering plants that bloom throughout the year.
-Keep observing the type of pollinators and notice which plants attracts more of them.
-I’ve seen my cucumber plant (Kakri variety) flowers buzzed with a lot of honey bees at all times.
+Keep observing the type of pollinators and notice which plants attract more of them.
+I’ve seen my cucumber plant (Kakri variety) flowers buzzing with a lot of honey bees at all times.

-Do take a look at the video posted in my Youtube channel
+Do take a look at the video posted on my Youtube channel.

-Do subscribe for my Youtube Channel for more videos…
+Do subscribe to my Youtube Channel for more videos…

-There are flowering plants like cosmos, lantana attracts more bees and butterflies.
-Here are some of the flowering plants that can be grown easily and helps creating a bee-friendly garden.
+There are flowering plants like the cosmos, lantana attracts more bees and butterflies.
+Here are some of the flowering plants that can be grown easily and help create a bee-friendly garden.